rkinnett/ASCOM-Remote-Server-for-Wemo-Smart-Plugs/README.md

 That's it!
 The name and state of your device should now be displayed in your astronomy software, and the switch should be controllable from both your astronomy software and the server application.

+Note that you can run this application on any computer on your network.
+It doesn't have to be running on the same machine as your astronomy software.
+In Step 3, you'll specify the IP address of the computer running the server application, isntead of localhost (127.0.0.1).

 ## Building this project
 This project was built in Netbeans IDE 12.1 with Gradle Build Tool, with Java runtime 15.0.
 Open the project in Netbeans and run Build.